hellosagar/ProgressButton/README.md

 ## 💻 Usage

-In XMl you need to define the button with your parameters to acheive the desired the design
+In XMl you need to define the button with your parameters to achieve the desired the design

 #### Notes -
 * To use vibration on click please add the following permission in android manifest